chophupchong/Analytical-Dashboard/backend/README.md

 3. Under Firebase Admin SDK, generate new private key

 **NOTE**

-Do not expose your serviceAccountKey.json
+## Do not expose your serviceAccountKey.json

-**Safeguard Methods**

-1. Create a new private repo
+I have created a service account key json sample.
+After generating your private key, it should be a json file.
-2. Dump your json file
+Paste and rename the json file to "serviceAccountKey.json"
-3. link it back to here by using its raw data link

 run